oskarvid/Tutorials/README.md

 # Tutorials
-A place for various tutorials about Pathway Tools
+A place for various tutorials about Pathway Tools, [click here to enter the Wiki](https://github.com/oskarvid/Tutorials/wiki)